ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Niceness (Message)
+\[TODO: Discuss: should we remove this?
+Whether we need this or the other depends on how we want to implement multi-streaming.
+We don't need both, so we should make a decision.]

 Integer Message Property - see {{msg-niceness}}.

 Note that this property is not a per-message override of the connection Niceness - see {{conn-niceness}}.
-Both Niceness properties may interact, but can be used indepentendly and be realized by different mechanisms.
+Both Niceness properties may interact, but can be used indepently and be realized by different mechanisms.

 ### Timeout for aborting Connection {#timeout}